Polidex Logo

 Achievements

-• First Eritrean American elected to Congress and Colorado's first Black member of Congress, building a national profile early in his House tenure.
+• First Eritrean American elected to Congress and Colorado's first Black member of Congress, a historic milestone achieved in his 2018 debut.

 Controversies

-• Occasionally scrutinized by activists for working through leadership channels rather than pursuing more confrontational legislative tactics.
+• Occasionally criticized by more confrontational progressive activists for working through Democratic leadership channels rather than forcing floor votes or taking higher-visibility insurgent tactics.

 Top Donors